Everything About Breast Milk Donation

 - You will need the consent of your doctor.

 - Some hospitals do have milk donation programs.

 - Private milk donation (mother-to-mother) allows you to help other babies in your area.
 Ask around, and find out if there is a need for breast milk at your local hospital.

 Breast milk donation website

-The Human Milk Banking Association of North America “HMBABA" The human milk bank is really wonderful, as they will give the milk to families that really need it, regardless of whether they can pay the small fee.
+The Human Milk Banking Association of North America “HMBABA" The human milk bank is wonderful, as they will give milk to families that need it, regardless of whether they can pay the small fee.

 The milk is also pasteurized and entirely safe for babies who are terminally ill or very premature.
-When you donate to HMBABA, you know that your breast milk is not going to be sold for a profit.
+When you donate to HMBABA, you know your breast milk will not be sold for a profit.